ireneairyn/quickclass/README.md

-# tomjwatson.com
+# thequickclass.com

-This repo contains the code for building [tomjwatson.com](https://tomjwatson.com).
+This repo contains the code for building [thequickclass.com](https://thequickclass.com).

-It is based off of the [netlify/victor-hugo](https://github.com/netlify/victor-hugo) Hugo boilerplate.

 ## Usage